eclipse-archived/ceylon-lang.org/documentation/tour/modules.md

 # #{page.title}

-This is the eighth part of the Tour of Ceylon.
+This is the ninth part of the Tour of Ceylon.
 In the [previous part](../missing-pieces) we looked at attributes, variables, control structures and a few other missing pieces.
 Now we turn to *modules*.

 ## Modules in Ceylon